-Selecting a Practice and a Doctor for you and your family is typically a personal and very important decision.
-Not all optometrists provide in-depth testing for developmental and functional vision system deficiencies and the relevant treatment such as vision therapy.
-Optometrists who do provide vision therapy services also have varying credentials and competencies.
+Selecting a practice and a vision therapy specialist for you and your family is a personal and important decision.
+Not all optometrists provide in-depth testing for developmental and functional vision system deficiencies and conduct relevant treatment, including vision therapy.
+Vision therapy optometrists who provide vision therapy services also have varying credentials and competencies.

-A Vision Therapy treatment program is usually not covered by medical insurance plans and if covered, may likely be only a partial reimbursement and could still result in a major out-of-pocket expense for a family.
-This, makes it even more critical that objective research and comparisons of Doctor/s and Practices be thoroughly conducted in the selection of your preferred Practice.
+A vision therapy center’s treatment program is not always covered by medical insurance plans.
+If vision therapy is covered, it may be only a partial reimbursement and could result in major out-of-pocket expenses for your family.
+This makes it critical that you conduct objective research and comparisons of doctors and practices in the selection of your preferred practice.

 Decision Model Guidelines:

 - Identify the factors that have the most effect on the attainment of the goal and the elements that have the most relevance to you or your child.
-We recommend 5 to 6 factors only.
+We recommend five to six factors only.
 Several elements can be grouped within a factor to minimize the complexity of your model.

 - Key Step: assign the weighting to each factor based on importance to you and its impact on the attainment of the goal.
 The total points of the weightings assigned to the different factors should equal 100.

-- Multiply the weighting % of each factor by the score that you assigned; based on your research, experience and relevance to you.
+- Multiply the weighting percentage of each factor by the score that you assigned; based on your research, experience, and relevance to you.
 (The sample reflects a “perfect practice” thus the scores are 100 for every factor)

 - Add the total points of the different practices that you are selecting from.
-You can have as many Practices in your model as you prefer.
-We recommend no more than 3.
+You can have as many practices in your model as you prefer.
+We recommend no more than three.